marcduiker/azure-functions-university/lessons/prerequisites-ts.md

 |[Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) (Windows only) or [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite)|Blob, Queue, Table|Emulator for using Azure Storage services if you want to develop locally without connecting to a Storage Account in the cloud.
 If you can't use an emulator you need an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
 |[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/what-is-azure-cli)|Deployment|Command line interface used to manage Azure resources.
 Can be run on your local dev environment, in a deployment pipeline or in the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

-## Remark on Node.js and Azure Functions

-Please be aware that Azure Functions only support the long term support (LTS) versions of Node.js as shown in the [Azure Functions runtime versions overview](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).
+> 📝 **Tip** - Azure Functions only support the long term support (LTS) versions of Node.js as shown in the [Azure Functions runtime versions overview](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).
 Consequently, there is always a bit of a lag between the official availability of a Node.js LTS release and the official support of this release in Azure Functions.

 ## Creating your local workspace 👩‍💻